-- Meet and greet at the door. - Use positive language related to WMMS vision and values CARE (Care, Aspire, Achieve, Respect) - Model positive behaviours and build relationships. - Plan lessons that engage, challenge, and meet the needs of all learners. - Use a visible recognition mechanism throughout every lesson. - Be calm and give 'take up time' when going through the steps. - Prevent before sanctions. - Follow up every time, retain ownership and engage in reflective dialogue with learners. - Never ignore or walk past learners who are behaving badly.
+- Meet and greet at the door. - Use positive language related to WMMS vision and values CARE (Care, Aspire, Achieve, Respect) - Adopt positive therapeutic behaviour techniques to encourage socially responsible behaviour. - Model positive behaviours and build relationships. - Plan lessons that engage, challenge, and meet the needs of all learners. - Create a love for learning in the classroom. - Use a visible recognition mechanism throughout every lesson. - Pro-actively seeking ways to avoid unsocial behaviours arising through priming children about expectations and pre-empting, where possible, when situations may arise - Be calm and give 'take up time' when going through the steps. - Prevent before sanctions. - Follow up every time, retain ownership and engage in reflective dialogue with learners. - Never ignore or walk past learners who are behaving in an anti-social manner. - Focus on restorative practices and continuously build on relationships.